joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/20/us/make-america-go-away-hats-greenland-trump.html

 **Marseille reach Nwaneri loan agreement with Arsenal**\
-`The north London club hope that the 18-year-old willd travel to France on Wednesday to complete the deal.`\
+`The north London club hope that the 18-year-old will travel to France on Wednesday to complete the deal.`\
 https://nytimes.com/athletic/6951909/2026/01/20/ethan-nwaneri-transfer-arsenal-marseille-loan-update/

 **Vikings coaching staff in flux: What we're hearing about the offensive line and defense**\